Recent Comments

-By Peter Lance November 22, 2024 With the release by The National Archives of new files on the assassination of President John F. Kennedy, I share this piece that I produced and reported on the 20th anniversary when I was a correspondent for ABC NEWS NIGHTLINE.
-You can screen it on YOUTUBE.
+In light of that story and the 2022 release by The National Archives of new files on the assassination of JFK, I share this piece that I produced and reported on the 20th anniversary of his death when I was a correspondent for ABC NEWS NIGHTLINE.
+You can screen it on

 During the lead-up to the 20th anniversary of President Kennedy’s assassination, I spent more than a month reading the entire Warren Commission Report and every book on the subject to report on the aftermath of “the crime of the century.”